Sign In / Sign Out

 Teri Pipe is an expert on mindfulness and nursing leadership with focus on interprofessionalism.
 She is ASU's Chief Well-Being Officer and founding director of the Center for Mindfulness, Compassion and Resilience.

-Elizabeth Reifsnider is the associate dean for research and Nancy Melvin Professor of Pediatric Nursing in the College of Nursing and Health Innovation at ASU.
+Elizabeth Reifsnider is the Nancy Melvin Professor of Pediatric Nursing in the College of Nursing and Health Innovation at ASU.